Emergency Care Innovation of the Year Award

 - Exportability: The ability for this tool/innovation to be implemented across different emergency department settings.
 How difficult would this tool/innovation be to implement?
 What kind of commitment/resources/education are required to sustain this tool from the department, administration, and/or front-line staff?

 - Effectiveness: How effective is the tool/innovation at solving a problem (i.e. decreasing wait times or increasing patient satisfaction)?
-Data/metrics that show measureable outcomes should be included.
+Data/metrics that show measurable outcomes should be included.